sgheartiu/sgheartiu2/_posts/2019-12-07-concert-draft.md

 This year's fan support was a great success as IU and Singaenas had a great time on both days of the concert.
 We would like to thank the following people:
 - <b>SGHeartIU Team</b> for planning and executing the fan support,
-- <b>Fan support funds contributors</b> for contributing generously so that the fan support could happen,
+- <b>Fan support fund contributors</b> for contributing generously so that the fan support could happen,
 - <b>Volunteers</b> for lending a helping hand during the preparation and execution,
-- <b>Singaenas</b> for attending the concert and making IU feel welcome in the hometown of BBI BBI,
+- <b>Singaenas</b> for attending the concert and making IU feel welcome in the hometown of BBIBBI,
 - <b>iMe SG</b> for the support of the various fan events, and also being an awesome organiser for this year's concert!

 {% capture images %}